Bytecoin aims to become the number one anonymous alternative to bitcoin.

-There are already many users holding BCN in their wallets, and willing to use it to pay for products and services online.
-Whether you’re a website developer or a marketing consultant, accepting BCN as payment alongside other cryptocurrencies and fiat currencies like USD costs nothing, and gives customers the ability to pay using their preferred method.
+There are already many users who hold BCN in their wallets and are willing to use it to pay for products and services online.
+Whether you’re a website developer or a marketing consultant, accepting BCN as payment alongside other cryptocurrencies and fiat currencies like USD costs nothing and gives customers the ability to pay using their preferred method.
 These Bytecoin assets can then be converted back to fiat currency in online exchanges.

 What to watch out for

 Bytecoin is still young in September 2017, and its value is still undecided.
-Investing in Bytecoin is riskier than buying other, more stabilized cryptocurrencies, and so more care must be taken when attempting to predict the market’s direction.
+Traders will need to decide whether purchasing Bytecoin is riskier than buying other, more stabilized cryptocurrencies.

 What’s next for Bytecoin?